pytorch/ignite/docs/source/concepts.rst

 ..
 Note ::

-   A good practice is to use :class:`~ignite.engine.State` also as a storage of user data created in update or handler functions.
+   A good practice is to use :class:`~ignite.engine.events.State` also as a storage of user data created in update or handler functions.
    For example, we would like to save `new_attribute` in the `state`:

    .. code-block:: python